Urban Parks Active Wellbeing Program

 - An extension of the iconic Bay Trail at Point Cook, building the missing link between Williamstown and Point Cook Coastal Park to provide a continuous off-road journey for walkers, runners and cyclists.

-- Repairs to the historic seawall at Point Gellibrand Coastal Heritage Park, to make the wall and promenade safe for visitors to enjoy for years to come.
+- Repairs to the historic seawall at Point Gellibrand Coastal Heritage Park, to ensure the wall and promenade are preserved and safe for visitors to enjoy for years to come.

 Find out more about these works below.